shravanikharat/AI-for-Medical-Imaging/README.md

 4. Model training: The autoencoder is trained using noisy MR images as input and corresponding noise-free images as output.

-5. Model evaluation: The trained model's performance is evaluated using Mean Squared Error (MSE) and Peak Signal-to-Noise Ratio (PSNR) metrics.
+5. Model optimization and evaluation: The trained model's performance is optimized by Adam Optimizer and evaluated using Mean Squared Error (MSE) and Peak Signal-to-Noise Ratio (PSNR) metrics.

 6. Results visualization: Random samples of original noise-free images, noisy MR images, and denoised images are visualized.